petrvanblokland/DesignDesignSpace/DDS-studies-type_design.md

 ~~~

 * Initial online hangout, free of charge.
-* A single lesson of exercises for a whole day, **€170** per student
+* A month of exercises and personal coaching, **€1.500** per student
-* A week of exercises and 3 lessons, **€450** per student
+* A season of exercises and personal coaching **€2.500** per student
-* Daily feedback by e-mail on results for the duration of the study
+* Daily feedback on Slack for the duration of the study
 * Document sharing and versioning through GitHub
 * Design principles for planning, the process, methods for feedback and testing criteria